 How do I keep costs predictable?

-and cache frequent prompts.
+Set max_tokens and cache frequent prompts.
 Use the points table in Docs.

 What response format should I expect?

-Structured JSON with text
+Structured JSON with text, model, and usage fields.

 How do I handle timeouts?